Electrodynamics of correlated electron systems: Examples

 \subsection{Electron glasses}

-Many crystalline and amorphous semiconductors show a metal-insulator transition (MIT) as a function of dopant concentration or stochiometry.
+Many crystalline and amorphous semiconductors show a metal-insulator transition (MIT) as a function of dopant concentration or stoichiometry.
 On the insulating side of the transition, the materials are insulators not principally for the reason of completely filled bands (as in the case of a band insulator) or interactions (as in the case of a Mott insulator), but because electronic states at the chemical potential are localized due to disorder.
-Such materials which have a random spatial distribution of localized charges have been called - in analogy with structural glasses - $electron$-$glasses$ and are more generally termed Anderson insulators.
+Such materials which have a random spatial distribution of localized charges have been called - in analogy with structural glasses - electron glasses and are more generally termed Anderson insulators.

 At finite temperatures these materials conduct under DC bias $via$ thermally activated transport of charges hopping between localized states in an impurity band.
 Hence, the DC conductivity tends to zero as the temperature tends to zero.
 However, because their insulating nature derives from localization of the electronic orbitals and not necessarily a vanishing density of states at E$_F$, such materials can have appreciable conductivity at low frequency deriving from transitions between localized states inside the impurity band.
-Although electron transport in electronic glasses is still not completely understood, different regimes for AC transport can be distinguished depending on the strength of electron-electron interactions, the energy scale being probed and the amount of disorder.
+Although electron transport in electronic glasses is still not completely understood, different regimes for AC transport can be distinguished depending on the strength of electron-electron interactions \footnote{There has been a lot of interest in the subject of many-body localization.
+The proposal of Basko, Aleiner, and Altshuler \cite{Basko} is that a disordered interacting localized system cannot function as its own heat bath.
+In other words, if the role of delocalized states like phonons could be dispensed with then such a system would be completely insulating even at finite temperature.
+Signatures of these effects have been inferred in cold gases \cite{Schreiber} and it has been proposed that if coupling to phonons is weak then there still may be some signatures of the finite temperature insulating phase \cite{Rahul}.
+It has been proposed the AC conductivity may hold important signatures of these effects \cite{Sarang15a}.
+There is essentially no experimental work here at all looking into this in the solid-state, but the subject is tremendously interesting.
+See reviews for more details \cite{Rahul2}.}, the energy scale being probed and the amount of disorder.
 See Helgren \textit{\textit{et al.}} \cite{Helgren04a} for a complete discussion on this subject.